 License

 TiDB appears to have several advantages over Neon Postgres, particularly in popularity, activity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-TiDB leads in popularity with 40,270 stars vs 22,521 stars for Neon Postgres.
-The 79% higher star count indicates stronger community adoption.
-In terms of developer contributions, TiDB has 6,225 forks, indicating strong developer engagement.
+TiDB leads in popularity with 40,449 stars vs 22,901 stars for Neon Postgres.
+The 77% higher star count indicates stronger community adoption.
+In terms of developer contributions, TiDB has 6,223 forks, indicating strong developer engagement.

-TiDB shows more recent development activity with its last commit 6 hours ago, while Neon Postgres was last updated 2 months ago.
+TiDB shows more recent development activity with its last commit 8 hours ago, while Neon Postgres was last updated 3 months ago.
 This suggests TiDB is being more actively maintained.

 Both tools share common technology foundations, being built with JavaScript, Bash.
-However, they differ in their additional technology choices: Neon Postgres uses Python, Rust, C, Objective-C, Java, Swift, C# while TiDB leverages Typescript, JSX, Golang.
+However, they differ in their additional technology choices: Neon Postgres uses Python, C, Rust, Objective-C, Java, Swift, C# while TiDB leverages Typescript, JSX, Golang.

 TiDB has been in development longer, starting 11 years ago, compared to Neon Postgres which began 5 years ago.
 This 5.6-year head start suggests TiDB may have more mature features and established processes.